chambln/pandoc-rss/README.md

 > [**‑w** "*webmaster@example.net* (*Real Name*)" ]
 > [**‑c** *copyright*] *input‑file*... **>** *feed.xml*

-where each *file* corresponds to a feed item.
+where each *input-file* corresponds to a feed item.
 Items in the resulting XML appear in the order they were given on the command-line.

 See pandoc-rss(1) for more detailed information—you can run `man share/man/man1/pandoc-rss.1` to read this without installing it.